Nijar Killing: Canada expels Indian diplomat, India rejects charge | Law-Order

 - India

-India on Tuesday outrightly rejected as ''baseless'' Canadian Prime Minister Justin Trudeau's claim of a ''potential link” between Indian government agents and the killing of a Khalistani leader.
+India on Tuesday outrightly rejected as ''baseless'' and ''motivated'' Canadian Prime Minister Justin Trudeau's claim of a ''potential link" between Indian government agents and the killing of a Khalistani separatist leader, and sought prompt legal action against anti-India elements operating from Canada.

+Joly's office said the diplomat is Pavan Kumar Rai, the head of the Research and Analysis Wing (RAW), according to Canadian broadcaster CBC news.

-In a statement in Canadian Parliament, Trudeau claimed that there were ''credible allegations of a potential link” between Indian government agents and the killing of Khalistani leader Hardeep Singh Nijjar in June.
+In a statement in Parliament, Trudeau claimed there were ''credible allegations of a potential link" between Indian government agents and the killing of Khalistani leader Hardeep Singh Nijjar in June.

+''We have seen and reject the statement of the Canadian prime minister in their Parliament, as also the statement by their foreign minister,'' it said.

+It said ''such unsubstantiated allegations seek to shift the focus from Khalistani terrorists and extremists, who have been provided shelter in Canada and continue to threaten India's sovereignty and territorial integrity.'' ''The inaction of the Canadian Government on this matter has been a long-standing and continuing concern,'' the MEA said.

-''Similar allegations were made by the Canadian Prime Minister to our Prime Minister, and were completely rejected,'' it said.
+The MEA said similar allegations were made by the Canadian Prime Minister to Prime Minister Narendra Modi, and were completely rejected,'' it said.

 ''We are a democratic polity with a strong commitment to rule of law,'' the MEA said.